SiliconHell Validates Dark Sucker Theory

 The Speed of Dark

 Finally, we must prove that dark is faster than light.
-If you were to stand in a partially lluminated room in front of a closed, dark wardrobe, then slowly open the wardrobe door, you would see the light slowly enter the closet, but since the dark is so fast, you would not be able to see the dark leave the wardrobe.
+If you were to stand in a partially illuminated room in front of a closed, dark wardrobe, then slowly open the wardrobe door, you would see the light slowly enter the closet, but since the dark is so fast, you would not be able to see the dark leave the wardrobe.
 Therefore dark is much faster than the speed of light!

-Dark suckers make all our lives much easier.
+Man-made illuminations make all our lives much easier.
 So the next time you look at an electric bulb remember that it is indeed a Siliconhell Dark Sucker!